Key Takeaway

 - Volunteer to cook occasionally and prepare healthier versions of crew favorites.

 - Plate smaller portions.
-With semaglutide, you will feel satisfied with less.
+With semaglutide, you'll feel satisfied with less.

 - Keep high-protein snacks in your locker for between-call fueling.